Hallis1221/addon-translations/README.md

 Your contribution is highly appreciated, and you will be properly credited.

 ## How to Start Translating Something
-1. Find an add-on you wish to translate to, then open its `.LANG` file.
+1. Find an add-on you wish to translate to.
-2. If your selected language is already available, it means someone has already started or have translated it.
+2. If your native language is already available, it means someone has already started or have translated it already.
 It is up to you to double-check or proofread it.
 3. Submit a `Pull Request` if its not yet listed.
-Also, download the original `en_US.lang` beforehand.
+Also, don't forget to download the original `en_US.lang` beforehand.

 ## Useful Information
 - Do not remove or change `%s`.
 They represent certain data, but shown properly in-game.